dtcoutu/guillotinedc/README.md

 # guillotinedc
-Working on BoardGameArena implementation of the card game Guillotine that was
+Working on BoardGameArena implementation of the card game [Guillotine](https://boardgamegeek.com/boardgame/11629/guillotine).